-- Development strategy based on openness, a move up the value chain and diversification of the economy
+- Development strategy based on openness, a move upmarket and diversification of the economy

-- Vietnamese economy barely affected by the Chinese slowdown
+- Economy barely effected by the Chinese slowdown

 - Weak banking system

-The banking system remains fragile as it is insufficiently capitalised and highly dollarized.
+Finally, the banking system remains fragile because it is undercapitalised and highly dollarised.
 Despite the creation of a bad bank, credit risk remains significant and undervalued.
-Also, the high exposure of state-owned banks to state-owned companies that are lacking in transparency is an additional factor of weakness.
+Moreover, the high exposure of state-owned banks to opaque public-sector enterprises is a further weakness factor.

-The dispute over sovereignty in the South China Sea between Vietnam and China was rekindled in 2014 when a Chinese oil platform was installed in waters claimed by Vietnam.
-It generated strong anti-Chinese sentiment in Vietnam, even resulting in demonstrations and attacks against Chinese interests in Vietnam.
-China eventually dismantled the platform under pressure from the United States, and the ASEAN countries decided on establishing a code of conduct with China in this issue.
-In November 2015, during the APEC summit, Vietnam and the Philippines reached a strategic agreement aimed at increasing cooperation between the two countries, including in the resolution of this dispute.
-In 2016, Vietnam is expected to continue to consolidate its relations with the United States and Japan.
+The dispute over sovereignty in the China Sea between Vietnam and China re-erupted in 2014 with the installation of a Chinese oil platform in waters claimed by Vietnam.
+This generated strong anti-Chinese sentiment in Vietnam resulting in demonstrations and violence against Chinese interests.
+China finally dismantled the platform under pressure from the United States and the ASEAN countries have decided to develop a code of conduct with China on this issue.
+In addition, in November 2015, at the APEC Summit, Vietnam and the Philippines reached a strategic agreement aimed at increasing cooperation between the two countries, including in the resolution of this dispute.
+In 2017, Vietnam is expected to continue to consolidate its links with Japan.

-Governance is a risk in terms of appeal for foreign investors.
-Nevertheless, in 2015, the country simplified business registration and customs procedures.
-The Communist Party continues to control the country’s whole political, economic and social life.
+In addition, governance is a risk in terms of attractiveness for foreign investors.
+Finally, the Communist Party continues to control all political, economic and social life.